 Done in partnership with:

 Croatian organic collection service, situated in the vicinity of Zagreb wanted to introduce a new way of dealing with compost overheating.
-In order to keep the right balance when these materials would be breaking down, they would need to manually check and constantly mix the compost heap to keep the temperature below 75 °C. If the temperature rose above this threshold they would be risking killing the beneficial microbes, which impacts the quality of the compost and drives prices down.
+In order to keep the right balance when these materials would be breaking down, they would need to manually check and constantly mix the compost heap to keep the temperature below 75 °C. If the temperature rose above this threshold they would be risking killing the beneficial microbes, which impacts the quality and drives prices down.
 In addition, composts produced at higher temperatures produce excess ammonia that spreads an unpleasant smell into residential areas which is also dangerous for human health.

 Temperature plays a key role in the compost management process.